evobytes/cert-bundler-and-watcher/README.md

 ```

 This will expect to find the cert bundle as named at the cert-bundle server running on the defined host.
+If a new cert is discovered and installed, an attempt is made to reload a selection of well-known web servers - apache2, httpd, nginx, caddy etc.
+Replaced certs are preserved in their original directory.

 ## Testing - the notes below assume your running tests from within WSL